getzola/zola/docs/content/themes/zplit/index.md

 ## Installation

-Download this theme to your `themes` directory:
+Download the theme to your `themes` directory:

 ```bash
 $ cd themes